Slovenian National Party: History

 The party was founded on 17 March 1991 by Zmago Jelinčič Plemeniti, who remains the party's leader.
-The traditional 19th century Kozler map of United Slovenia is one of the official party symbols.
+The traditional 19th-century Kozler map of United Slovenia is one of the official party symbols.

 In 1993, dissenting factions broke from the party and formed the Slovenian National Right and the National Party of Labor.
 Many of the dissenting members were supporters of Slovene Home Guard and objected to Jelinčič's support of the Slovene Partisans.
 Another split occurred in 2008, when several Slovenian National Party MPs left the party and formed the party Lipa.
 These splits did not seriously affect the party's structure, even though the ideologies of both SNS MPs and the party's membership tend to sometimes differ from Jelinčič's stands.

 In the second democratic elections in Slovenia on 6 and 10 December 1992, the SNS received 10.2% of the vote and 12 of the 90 seats in parliament.
 On 10 November 1996, their share of the vote declined to 3.22% and the party won 4 seats.
-On 15 October 2000, the party's share of the vote increased to 4.38% and its seats in parliament remained steady at 4.
+On 15 October 2000, the party's vote share increased to 4.38% and its seats in parliament remained steady at 4.
 In the 2002 presidential election, SNS leader Zmago Jelinčič Plemeniti received 8.49% of the vote, placing third.
 On 3 October 2004, the party's share of the vote increased to 6.27% and the party won 6 seats in parliament.
 The party's share of the vote increased to 4.0% in the 2014 European parliamentary election compared to the previous European elections, but it did not win any seats.

 In the 2007 presidential election, Jelinčič increased his share to 19.16% of the vote, but placed fourth.
 In Slovenian legislative elections on 21 September 2008, the party's share of the vote declined to 5.4% and its seats in parliament dropped to 5.
-The party's share of the vote dropped to 2.9% in the 2009 European parliamentary election.
+The party's vote share dropped to 2.9% in the 2009 European parliamentary election.
 In the Slovenian parliamentary election on 4 December 2011, the party received 1.80% of votes and lost its representation in parliament as it did not reach the parliamentary threshold of 4%.
-In the Slovenian parliamentary election on 13 July 2014, the party received 2.21% of votes, but did not win any seats in parliament.
+In the Slovenian parliamentary election on 13 July 2014, the party received 2.21% of votes, but did not win any parliamentary seats.
 It receives support from various strands of society and has traditionally done well among young voters and residents of the regions near the Italian and Austrian borders.

-On 9 March 2016, Jelinčič and Vojislav Šešelj, president of the Serbian Radical Party, signed an agreement with the intention of bringing their parties closer in terms of partnership and political alliance.
+On 9 March 2016, Jelinčič and Vojislav Šešelj, president of the Serbian Radical Party, signed an agreement to bring their parties closer in terms of partnership and political alliance.

 In July 2020, the party reached a cooperation agreement with the 14th Government of Slovenia.